 Have you Been Declared a Habitual Violator in Georgia?

 In order to be declared a habitual violator, you must have been convicted of three major offenses within a five-year period.
 One example of a serious offense is DUI.
 Driving while being declared a habitual violator is a felony.
-If you have been stated as a Habitual Violator, or what is commonly called HV, you are not allowed to drive for up to 5 years.
+If you have been deemed a Habitual Violator in Georgia, or what is commonly called HV, you are not allowed to drive for up to 5 years.
 After 2 years you may qualify for a special HV permit.
 There are potentially different penalties if the violation is of the Habitual Violator Permit or HV overall.
 Both penalties will be covered below.

 Common Penalties for Habitual Violators in Georgia

 After committing three major offenses in five years, your license will be suspended for 5 years.
 However, you may have the ability to get a limited permit after two years if you completed a treatment program among other conditions.
 Other penalties associated with habitual violators include: